Bootcamp-AI/artificial-intelligence/Projects/4_HMM Tagger/readme.md

 ## Evaluation

-Your project will be reviewed by a Udacity reviewer against the project rubric [here](https://review.udacity.com/#!/rubrics/1429/view).
+Your project will be reviewed by a Bootcamp-AI reviewer against the project rubric.
 Review this rubric thoroughly, and self-evaluate your project before submission.
 All criteria found in the rubric must meet specifications for you to pass.

 ## Submission